pfalkingham/ArchBooBlender/README.md

 - Values can be seen directly in object properties, or there's an export button that will put all arch's values into a CSV file.

 ## Known Issues:
 - Tracks need to be non-manifold i.e. surfaces, rather than solids.
-Don't know why.
+Don't know why. (feet can be manifold or not)
 - If you hit undo (ctrl-Z) after pressing calculate, blender crashes hard and closes.
 Don't know why.
 - 'create prism' _will_ delete current prism+associate locators, losing any keyframing.